Background

 Guidelines

-- Endovenous ablation preferred over surgery for GSV/SSV reflux.
+- Endovenous ablation preferred over surgery for great saphenous vein (GSV) and small saphenous vein (SSV) reflux.

 - Endovenous therapy first-line for symptomatic varicose veins.